paulness/gatsby-starter-personal-blog/content/pages/1--about/index.md

 #### .NET

-Deep familiarity with the entire ecosystem from the hosting platforms, web frameworks, ORM libraries, core libraries, windows services, package management and everything that .NET applications around the world tick
+Deep familiarity with the entire ecosystem from the hosting platforms, web frameworks, ORM libraries, core libraries, windows services, package management and everything that makes .NET applications around the world tick

 #### Python